shaya2468/Lifti-server/README.md

 ![Image of Yaktocat](https://drive.google.com/uc?id=0B_ciQLEjqv8bMXIxUzFRWkpuNlk)

-A user dispatches an api request to the server, which sends it to the routes.js file, who is in charge of routing it to the appropriate controller.
+A user/client dispatches an api request to the server, which sends it to the routes.js file, who is in charge of routing it to the appropriate controller.
 The controller's job is to parse the data from the request, perform the proper db operation and return a response to the user. expressJS is used for handling the requests.